Taxes: An Investment in America & the Community

-With just a few coins a day, or a week, a person can guarantee the continued growth of their cities and towns.
-The circulation of those coins build and maintain schools, municipalities, federal offices, rescue centers, police stations, and more.
+With just a penny an hour a person can guarantee the continued growth of their cities and towns.
+The circulation of those pennies build and maintain schools, municipalities, federal offices, rescue centers, police stations, and more.
 It passes through the hands of retail merchants and child care providers; restaurant owners and hospital workers; mothers and fathers; and even the small hands of kids.

-If taxes give such a benefit of return requiring so little of an investment, why is it they have turned into a device of evil?
-When did 30 cents become gold when before it was ignored if it fell between our car’s seat cushion and gear shift or gobbled up by the seat cushions of our couches?
-Why do we now bicker angrily with each other over the few coins that we thought so little of before?
+If taxes give such a benefit of return requiring so little of an investment, why have they been turned into a device of evil?
+When did pennies become gold when before it was ignored if it fell between our car’s seat cushion and gear shift or gobbled up by the seat cushions of our couches?
+Why do we now bicker angrily with each other over the pennies we thought so little of before?

 Taxes have always been functional.
+They are the revenue source for governments.
 They are the modern day crowdfunding of communities that asks very little from its investors and promises tremendous yields on those investments.
 Instead of looking at money as evil, which has no actual soul or emotional value, we should instead ask if the ones we are trusting to manage the money are doing so with full transparency and accountability.

-Get the merchandise at a Redesign Your Thinking Online Store™
+Mental Makeover Collection at Redesign Your Thinking Online Store™